Coronavirus & Life Insurance, Are We Covered?

 The Coronavirus is a health pandemic that has reached an unprecedented scale and has affected almost every country around the globe.
 Indeed, the only location without a recorded case is now believed to be Antarctica.
 In the UK, a lockdown is now in place to help reduce the spread and flatten the curve.
 However, some experts have suggested that 50% of the UK may already be infected.
 You might be wondering how you can still protect your family or dependents financially.
 You could be asking: does my life insurance cover Coronavirus if I pass away?
 Or, does critical illness payout for Coronavirus?
 In this guide, we’re going to answer these key questions.
-The below is also relevant to all business protection key person insurance policies whether they are life only or include critical illness.

 Will Life Insurance, Income Protection, And Critical Illness Cover Payout?

 There are numerous insurance options that can help you protect your finances.
 Life insurance will provide a payout for your family when they make a claim if you die.
-Critical illness cover pays if you develop one of the predetermined critical illnesses included on your policy.
+Critical illness cover pays if you develop one of the predetermined critical illnesses included in your policy.
 Income protection provides financial relief if you are unable to work due to issues with your health.
 But how is the Coronavirus impacting these insurance options?

 As mentioned, life insurance will provide a payout to family members if you pass away.
 The good news is that life insurance policies will still payout if you have an existing cover in place.
 Major insurance companies including LV, Aviva, and Zurich have all confirmed that they will pay claims based on their previous terms and conditions if you die due to the Coronavirus.
 As such, you just need to make sure that you are aware of the current terms of your existing policy.